Purchase the 4357 Bryant Carrier Totaline Humidifier Water Solenoid Valve from Us and Save!

 Solenoid Valve Replacement Instructions:

-- For power units unplug electrical cord.
-For bypass units turn off power to furnace.
+- For power units unplug the electrical cord.
+For bypass, units turn off power to the furnace.
 Also turn the humidistat off.

-- Shut off water supply at the saddle valve
+- Shut off the water supply at the saddle valve

 - Remove the wire nuts from the water solenoid valve wire connections.
 Set aside.

-- Remove screws that secure valve to unit.
+- Remove screws that secure the valve to the unit.

-- Attach new valve with screws.
-Do not over-torque screws into plastic housing.
+- Attach the new valve with screws.
+Do not over-torque screws into the plastic housing.